When thinking about organic or paid traffic, Google and Facebook often come to mind. Pinterest, for most, does not.

 What made it successful?
 Four things.

-- Lots of users searching for the topic.
-As with Google, auto-populated search suggestions can give you a good idea of what users search for.
-That said, there’s plenty of successful content ideas that don’t auto populate in search.
-This piece likely did well because it was one of the most common “habits of…” searches.
+- Many users are looking for the topic.
+Similar to Google, the suggested searches that appear can show you what people are looking for.
+However, there are many successful content ideas that don’t show up in these suggestions.
+This article probably performed well because it was one of the most popular “habits of…” searches.

 - Tailored title as pin name.
 Pinterest reads the title and places you in search results accordingly.